bypasslane/android-code-challenge/README.md

 We `will not` be evaluating your layouts, animations, nor anything else related to aesthetics of the app on-screen as part of this challenge.

-We `will not` be evaluating your level of gradle build wizardry as part of this challenge.
+We `will not` be evaluating your gradle build skillset as part of this challenge.

 ## Fetching the Menu
 Retrieve a menu by sending a `GET` request to the `GET /menus/:uuid` endpoint.